Craft Projects

 The Husky is one of the breeds that actually resembles its ancestors, namely wolves.

-You’ll probably recognize the next 7 famous dogs from memes, social media, and tv shows.
+You’ll probably recognize the next famous dogs from memes, social media, and TV shows.

 Fans of Stardew Valley will be able to choose one dog breed to keep them company.

-If you’re a fan, you’ll no doubt want to make this pattern from Kandi Patterns.
+If you’re a fan, you’ll no doubt want to make this pattern from rjhahn97.

 Photo credit: PNGKey